Incarceration in the United States: History

-In the 18th century, English philanthropists began to focus on the reform of convicted criminals in prison, whom they believed needed a chance to become morally pure to stop or slow crime.
+In the 18th century, English philanthropists began to focus on reforming convicted criminals in prison, whom they believed needed a chance to become morally pure to stop or slow crime.
 Since at least 1740, some of these philosophers have thought of solitary confinement as a way to create and maintain spiritually clean people in prisons.
-As English people immigrated to North America, so did these theories of penology.
+As English people immigrated to North America, so did these penological theories.

 Spanish colonizers in Florida also brought their own ideas of confinement, and Spanish soldiers in St. Augustine, Florida, built the first substantial prison in North America in 1570.

 Some of the first structures built in English-settled America were jails, and by the 18th century, every English-speaking North American county had a jail.
-These jails served a variety of functions, such as a holding place for debtors, prisoners-of-war, and political prisoners, those bound in the penal transportation and slavery systems; and those accused but not tried for crimes.
+These jails served a variety of functions, such as a holding place for debtors, prisoners-of-war, and political prisoners, those bound in the penal transportation and slavery systems, and those accused but not tried for crimes.
 Sentences for those convicted of crimes were rarely longer than three months and often lasted only a day.
-Poor citizens were often imprisoned for longer than their richer neighbors, as bail was rarely refused.
+Poor citizens were often imprisoned longer than their wealthier neighbors, as bail was rarely granted.